-2 (a) Service of formalServing a complaint or other petition.
-Service of the formalServing a 3 complaint or petition upon the respondent in any action in any disciplinary proceeding or the 4 petition in any disability proceeding shall-must be made in accordance with the Utah Rules of 5 Civil Procedure.
-6 (b) Service of Serving other papers.
-Service of Serving any other papers or notices required by this article shall-must be made in accordance with the Utah Rules of Civil Procedure.
+- 2 (a) Service of formal Serving a complaint or other petition.
+Service of the formal Serving a - 3 complaint or petition upon the respondent in any action in any disciplinary proceeding or the - 4 | petition in any disability proceeding shall-must be made in accordance with the Utah Rules of - 5 Civil Procedure. - 6 (b) Service of Serving other papers.
+Service of Serving any other papers or notices required by - 7 this article shall must be made in accordance with the Utah Rules of Civil Procedure.

-1 Rule 14-515.
-Accessing-to disciplinary information.
-2 (a) Confidentiality .
-Prior to the Before the OPC filing of a formal complaint initiates an action or 3 the issuance es of a public reprimand underpursuant to Rule 14-510 in a discipline matter, OPC 4 counsel, OPC employeesstaff, the Committee, Committee volunteers, Committee staff, 5 Committee employees, special counsel appointed pursuant to Rule 14-517(f), and special counsel 6 employees or assistants, shall-must keep the proceeding confidential, except that the OPC 7 may disclose the pendency, subject matter, and status of an investigation may be disclosed by a 8 OPC counsel if the proceeding is based upon allegations that have been disseminated through the 9 mass media, or include either the conviction of a crime or reciprocal public discipline.
-The 10 proceeding shall-is not be deemed confidential to the extent: 11 (a)(1) the respondent has given an express written waiver of confidentiality; 12 (a)(2) there is a need to notify another person or organizationincluding the Bar's 13 Lawyer's Fund for Client Protection or Licensed Paralegal Practitioners' Fund for Client 14 Protection, in order to protect the public, the administration of justice, or the legal 15 profession; -or 16 (a)(3) the information is required in a subsequent lawyer sanctions hearing; or 17 (a)(4) a referral is made to the Professionalism Counseling Board pursuant to Rule 14- 18 510 (a)(4) or (b)(6)(C-)-, Iin the which event of such a referral, OPC counsel, members of 19 the Committee members, and of any screening panel members, and members of the 20 Professionalism and Civility Counseling Board members may share all information 21 between and among them with the expectation that such information will in all other 22 respects be subject to applicable confidentiality rules or exceptions.
-23 (b) Public proceedings .
-Upon the On filing of an action formal complaint in a discipline matter, 24 the filing of a petition for reinstatement, or the filing of a motion or petition for interim 25 suspension, the proceeding is public, except as provided in paragraph (d) below.
+Rule 14-515.
+Accessing to disciplinary information.
+1 (a) Confidentiality.
+Prior to the Before the OPC filing of a formal complaint initiates an action or 2 the issuancees of a public reprimand underpursuant to Rule 14-510 in a discipline matter, OPC 3 counsel, OPC employeesstaff, the Committee, Committee volunteers, Committee staff, 4 Committee employees, special counsel appointed pursuant to Rule 14-517(f), and special counsel 5 employees or assistants, shall-must keep the proceeding confidential, except that but the the OPC 6 may disclose the pendency, subject matter, and status of an investigation may be disclosed by 7 OPC counsel if the proceeding is based upon allegations that have been disseminated through the 8 mass media, or include either the conviction of a crime or reciprocal public discipline.
+The 9 proceeding shall is not not be deemed confidential to the extent: 10 (a)(1) the respondent has given an express written waiver of confidentiality; 11 (a)(2) there is a need to notify another person or organization-including the Bar's 12 Lawyer's Fund for Client Protection or Licensed Paralegal Practitioners' Fund for Client 13 Protection , in order to protect the public, the administration of justice, or the legal 14 profession; or 15 (a)(3) the information is required in a subsequent lawyer sanctions hearing; or 16 17 (a)(4) a referral is made to the Professionalism Counseling Board pursuant to Rule 14-510 (a)(4) or (b)(6)(C-).
+Fin the which event of such a referral, OPC counsel, members of 18 19 the Committee members, and of any screening panel members, and members of the Professionalism and Civility Counseling Board members may share all information 20 between and among them with the expectation that such information will in all other 21 respects be subject to applicable confidentiality rules or exceptions.
+22 (b) Public proceedings.
+Upon the On filing of an action formal complaint in a discipline matter, 23 the filing of a petition for reinstatement, or the filing of a motion or petition for interim 24 25 suspension, the proceeding is public, except as provided in paragraph (d) below.
 26 (c) Proceedings alleging disability.
 Proceedings for transfer to or from disability status are 27 confidential.
 All orders transferring a respondent to or from disability status are public.
-28 (d) Protective order .
-In order tT o protect the interest of a complainant, witness, third party, or 29 respondent, the district court may, upon applicationon of any person' s request and for good cause 62